mkusaka/cargo-gh/README.md

 ### Behavior

-1. Detects or uses specified tag
+1. Detects tag (from --tag option, HEAD tag, or commit SHA with --hash)
 2. Builds binaries for each target platform
 3. Creates archives in the specified format
 4. Generates SHA256SUMS if not disabled